 Top Tips for Selling Timber

-As we launch our Essential Foundations of Sales Management training course, as part of ourwider training programme, expert members of the Federation around the country share their top tips for getting the best from the fastest-selling categories of timber and wood products.
+As we launch our Essential Foundations of Sales Management training course, expert members of the Federation around the country share their top tips for selling timber and wood products.

 Sawmillers have spent the last decade adding value to what was once considered a commodity product.
 We asked Kevin Hayes, Managing Director of AKZ Timber, to give us his top tip for selling today’s sawn products: